brokensmile2103/init-void-shield/README.md

 - **WordPress core form guards** *(off by default)* — the same honeypot engine can protect the default login, registration, lost-password, and Multisite signup forms, enabled individually
 - **Form plugin integrations** *(off by default)* — one-click honeypot guard for Contact Form 7, WPForms, and Gravity Forms; each only activates if the corresponding plugin is detected active
 - **Community & e-commerce integrations** *(new in 1.4, off by default)* — one-click honeypot guard for WooCommerce (My Account registration form), bbPress (New Topic and Reply forms), and BuddyPress (registration form); each only activates if the corresponding plugin is detected active
-- **Require Real User Interaction** *(new in 1.4, off by default)* — also requires at least one real mouse, keyboard, touch, or scroll event before a submission is accepted, catching bots that simply wait out the JS delay instead of interacting with the page
+- **Require Real User Interaction** *(off by default)* — also requires at least one real mouse, keyboard, touch, or scroll event before a submission is accepted, catching bots that simply wait out the JS delay instead of interacting with the page
+- **Lazy Fetch (Cache-Safe Tokens)** *(new in 1.5, off by default)* — refreshes the time token via a small same-origin `fetch()` request (plain JavaScript, no jQuery) as soon as the page truly loads, instead of relying only on the value baked in at render time.
+On a heavily full-page-cached site that value reflects when the page was *cached*, not when a real visitor loaded it; this fixes that gap and applies to every guarded form.
+Falls back to the original baked-in token if the request fails, so it can only help
+- **Login Guard Scope** *(new in 1.5)* — scope the Login Guard to "wp-login.php only" to leave a front-end `wp_login_form()` usage (widget, modal, custom login page) completely unguarded, e.g. if that page might be served by a full-page cache; the native `wp-login.php` form stays fully protected either way
-- **Dashboard widget** *(new in 1.4, off by default)* — a compact "Blocked Submissions" summary on the WordPress Dashboard, showing the top blocked channels and reasons
+- **Dashboard widget** *(off by default)* — a compact "Blocked Submissions" summary on the WordPress Dashboard, showing the top blocked channels and reasons
 - **Custom field prefix** — change the honeypot field-name prefix if you suspect a spammer has targeted your site specifically
 - **CSS trap rotation** — randomizes the hiding technique and trap field order on every render, so bots can't learn one fixed pattern
 - **Lightweight statistics** *(opt-out)* — blocked-submission counters by channel and reason, stored in a single non-autoloaded option; no per-submission logs, no personal data
 - **Soft-kill responses** — spam bots hitting the comment form get HTTP 200 OK, deceiving them into thinking the comment was posted successfully
 - **Logged-in user bypass** — authenticated users skip comment-form verification by default; enable **Apply to Logged-in Users** if your site has open registration or untrusted members
-- **Configurable thresholds** — adjust minimum submit time, maximum token age, and JS injection delay to match your audience
+- **Configurable thresholds** — adjust minimum submit time, maximum token age (up to 30 days), and JS injection delay to match your audience
 - **Full filter API** — customize every layer via WordPress filters
 - **Lightweight codebase** — backend-only, no frontend assets, fast by design
 - **Safe-by-default** — doesn't override core behavior unless a check fails, and every new guard is opt-in